-(a) Reducing or increasing fees to react to market conditions (see Section 6)
+- (a) Reducing or increasing fees to react to market conditions (see Section 6) - (b) These charges also apply to franchise students.
+However, these may be subsumed within the franchise payment. - (c) All tuition fees should be rounded up to the nearest whole pound $(\pounds)$ - (d) Payment methods see Section 7

-- (b) These charges also apply to franchise students.
-However, these may be subsumed within the franchise payment. - (c) All tuition fees should be rounded up to the nearest whole pound (£) - (d) Payment methods see Section 7 - (e) On benefit = ESFA definition see Section 14 - (f) No reduction for pensioners, unless as a means tested benefit or those set in the ESFA guidelines. - (g) Definitions for age, country of residence see Section 14. - (h) A discount of 50% will be offered to DMU employees attending Leicester College courses - (i) Different charges may apply to College staff attending courses depending on circumstances.
-The MIS Manager or Staff Development should be consulted before staff are enrolled. - (j) A discount of 10% will be offered to any students enrolling on a second or subsequent full cost course in the same academic year.
-This discount is not available on courses which qualify for Advanced Learner Loan funding and Higher Education courses. - (k) The fee a student is charged at enrolment is based on their age, employment status and qualification history, from information the student provides.
+- (e) On benefit = DfE definition see Section 14 - (f) No reduction for pensioners, unless as a means tested benefit or those set in the DfE guidelines. - (g) Definitions for age, country of residence see Section 14. - (h) A discount of 50% will be offered to DMU employees attending Leicester College courses - Different charges may apply to College staff attending courses depending on circumstances.
+The MIS Manager or Staff Development should be consulted before staff are enrolled. - (j) The fee a student is charged at enrolment is based on their age, employment status, residency and qualification history, from information the student provides.
 If this information is subsequently found to be inaccurate or incorrect at any point in the year, and as a result further fees are chargeable, these will be invoiced to the student and they will be fully liable for the fees.